 Precautions While Using ibrutinib

 It is very important that your doctor check your progress at regular visits while you are using ibrutinib.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 Using ibrutinib while you are pregnant can harm your unborn baby.
 Use an effective form of birth control while you are using ibrutinib to keep from getting pregnant.
 If you think you have become pregnant, tell your doctor right away.

 ibrutinib may cause bleeding problems.
-Check with your doctor right away if you have bloody or black, tarry stools; red or dark brown urine; severe stomach pain; unusual bleeding, bruising, or weakness; or vomiting of blood or material that looks like coffee grounds.
+Check with your doctor right away if you have bloody or black, tarry stools, red or dark brown urine, severe stomach pain, unusual bleeding, bruising, or weakness, or vomiting of blood or material that looks like coffee grounds.